phetsims/phet-info/doc/interactive-description-technical-guide.md

 this.playAreaNode.addChild( aNodeInThePlayArea );
 ```

+Every `ScreenView` should declare a `pdomOrder` separate from its children.
+This convention is because top-level Nodes
+will almost always differ in PDOM/visual layout, and using children is heavily prone to sneaker regressions due to
+child-order refactoring.

 NOTE: Nodes must be connected to the scene graph for `pdomOrder` to work.
 Thus `pdomOrder` cannot be used in exchange
 for setting a Node as a child, but can be used in addition.